Thick and smooth maple syrup with a rich maple flavor. Skip the store bought syrup and easily make your own at home with

 This maple syrup recipe comes from my Grandma Ina and is such a yummy addition to any breakfast or brunch!
 It tastes so fresh and delicious and is perfect on top of pancakes, french toast, German pancakes, crepes and waffles.

 If you’ve never tried making maple syrup before, you will be shocked at how simple it is.
 It only takes 5 ingredients and is ready in under 30 minutes.
 The texture is so smooth and it has a deep rich flavor – just how maple syrup should taste!

-In my Grandma’s original maple syrup recipe, she used 1/2 cup corn syrup and an extra cup of sugar.
+In my Grandma’s original recipe, she used 1/2 cup corn syrup and an extra cup of sugar.
 I prefer to use honey instead of corn syrup and cut back on 1 cup of sugar.
-Using honey over corn syrup does make the consistency a little thinner, so you could stick with corn syrup if you like your maple syrup on the thicker side.
+Using honey over corn syrup does make the consistency a little thinner, so you could stick with corn syrup if you like your syrup on the thicker side.

-- Sugar: You’ll need both granulated sugar and brown sugar to make this maple syrup recipe.
+- Sugar: You’ll need both granulated sugar and brown sugar to make this recipe.

 - Honey: I like to use honey because of it’s flavor, but you can use corn syrup if preferred.